hiblaphp/parallel/README.md

 ## IPC: Inter-Process Communication

-Hibla communicates with workers over OS-level I/O channels created by `proc_open()`.
-Understanding this channel design explains why Hibla is non-blocking even on Windows and how real-time output streaming works.
+Hibla Parallel communicates with workers over OS-level I/O channels created by `proc_open()`.
+Understanding this channel design explains why the library is non-blocking even on Windows and how real-time output streaming works.

-### Structured JSON frames
+### Structured frames

-All communication is line-delimited JSON.
+All communication uses a simple line-delimited JSON protocol — similar in spirit to [NDJSON](https://ndjson.org/) and
+[JSON Lines](https://jsonlines.org/), but implemented directly over `proc_open()` pipes rather than files or TCP sockets.
 The parent writes one JSON line to the worker's stdin to deliver the task.
 The worker writes JSON lines to its stdout as the task runs.
-Each line is a self-contained frame with a `status` field that tells the parent what kind of event it represents:
+Each line is a complete, self-contained JSON object terminated by a newline — the parent reads lines one at a time on a non-blocking stream and routes each frame by its `status` field.

 | Frame type | Direction | When it is sent |
 | :--- | :--- | :--- |